lukaszkups/tavuelo/README.md

 # tavuelo
-A simple Vue.js table component
+Easy to use but with advanced features a Vue.js table component

 # Installation